JenBerlin/Social-Network-API/README.md

 # Installation

-To make use of the application (in this state) you would need to open for example insomnia API design platform to check and play around with the API.
-For this you must open the code in VS Code, open your insomnia application, create the respective API requestions in insomnia and connecting/active them by entering the respective path, for example: localhost:3001/api/users/
+To make use of the application (in this state) you would need to open (for example) insomnia API design platform to check and play around with the API.
+For this you must open the code in VS Code, open your insomnia application, create the API requests in insomnia and connecting/active them by entering the respective path, for example: localhost:3001/api/users/

 # Usage / Functionality test via insomnia API design platform